Tone-Test/TT-YTDL/readme.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory where you saved the  tt-ytdl.py  script.
 3. Run the script using the command:  python tt-ytdl.py
 4. Follow the on-screen prompts to download videos, audio files, or both.
-You can also change the download directory and text color.
+You can also change the download directory and text color in the settings menu.

 ## Customizing Text Color